morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 		- spot for data and two pointers in *every* node
 	- They use a lot of storage
 - small data, huge amount of searches = consider a BST
-- What does it mean to have uniformly distribut
+- What does it mean to have uniformly distributed values?
+	* this does not mean inserting into BST will result in balance
+* We need solid explanations for choices and rejections
+* Concerned with finding min/max is the only reason to keep the LL sorted
+*